fstnetwork/module-api/05-Voucher_Campaign/01-Create_Basic_Voucher_Campaign.md

     - `name`: The campaign stage name.
     - `startTime`: The campaign stage start time.
 The format is Unix Timestamp in millisecond resolution.
     - `endTime`: The campaign stage end time.
 The format is Unix Timestamp in millisecond resolution.
     - `priceMultiplier`: The multiplier to the price for this campaign stage.
 Must be less than or equal to 1.
-Must be greater than 0. 
+Must be greater than 0.
       - `numerator`: The numerator of this fraction.
       - `denominator`: The denominator of this fraction.
     - `cap`: Total amount of token for sale during this campaign stage.
-The format is Decimaled Number.
+The format is Decimaled Number.
     - `isPrivate`: The campaign stage is private or not.
     - `description`: The campaign stage description.

 ### Response
   - `transaction`: UNSIGNED raw transaction format in Ethereum.
-  - `submitToken`: The value for [SubmitSignedTransaction API](https://github.com/funderstoken/module-api/tree/master/SubmitSignedTransaction).
+  - `submitToken`: The value for [SubmitSignedTransaction API](https://github.com/funderstoken/module-api/tree/master/SubmitSignedTransaction).